Top10VPN is editorially independent. Buying a VPN through our links supports our work.

 To help preserve power, some battery-powered devices deprioritize applications that don’t appear to be in use.

-VPN applications usually run in the background, which means they may be candidates for battery-saving measures.
+VPN apps usually run in the background, making them prime candidates for battery-saving measures.

 If your operating system automatically throttles the VPN’s access to the processor, your VPN may disconnect unexpectedly.